esse/bb_openstruct/README.md

 # BBOpenstruct

-This gem contains BbOpenStruct class - reimplementation of OpenStruct that uses binding to store your data internally.
+This gem contains BBOpenStruct (Binding-based openstruct) class - reimplementation of OpenStruct that uses binding to store your data internally.
 Why?
 For science.
 You monster.

 Test file is actually taken from original openstruct implementation, so API is nearly identical.